nconder/AzureRMTemplate8NICs/README.md

 # AzureRMTemplate8NICs

-Azure RM VM Template with 8 NICs
+Deploy an Azure VM with 8 NICs